-Titus Manderson is in his sixth season as head coach of the Fitchburg State men's basketball team.
+Titus Manderson is in his seventh season as head coach of the Fitchburg State men's basketball team.

 In 2016-17, Coach Manderson led the Green and Gold to their second straight MASCAC regular season title, en-route to garnering the number one into the MASCAC Men's Basketball post-season tournament.